turingschool/portfolios/students/1711-front/charles-yach/20180112-charles-yach-m1.md

 ## A: End of Module Assessment

+My end of module assesments went well.
+I was strong, but slow, with my DOM manipulation and creature code challenge.
+My coding was slower due to my desire to be thoughtful and thorough instead of sporatic and chaotic.
+I also felt very strong about the quiz with uncertainty about only one or two of the questions.
 I am currently pending my end of module assessment due to an extension for my static-comp-challenge-3.

 ## B: Individual Work & Projects